 L. monocytogenes can grow on some cooked crustacean products at refrigeration temperatures (Kataoka et al. 2017; Paranjpye et al. 2008; Parveen et al. 2017).
-The extent to which growth of L. monocytogenes occurs is dependent on the characteristics of the food and the conditions and duration of refrigerated storage (FAO/WHO 2004).
+The potential for growth of L. monocytogenes is dependent on the characteristics of the food and the conditions and duration of refrigerated storage (FAO/WHO 2004).
 Growth can be slowed or prevented by modifying the product characteristics through the addition of inhibitory substances or by freezing (Jinneman et al. 2007; Kataoka et al. 2017).